Lemon and blueberry loaf cake

 How do I store the lemon blueberry loaf?

 The loaf will store in an airtight container at room temperature for a few days.
+It won’t keep for longer than this because of the blueberries.
 If you want to keep it for longer, wrap it well in cling film, put it in a freezer bag and pop it in the freezer.
 It will keep for a few months in the freezer.

 How do I stop the blueberries from sinking to the bottom?